Tai Nam Wan: Location

 The bay is south of Tsing Yi Peak, the highest point on the island, between Nam Wan Kok and Ng Tsang Lau and faces the west water of Victoria Harbour.
 The harbour is an anchorage for cargo vessels from around the world.

 The reclaimed area remains separated from the island of Tsing Yi by drainage channels on three sides, making the area an artificial island.

 Buildings

-The bay was completely reclaimed for Tsing Yi Power Station and the shore line straightened.
-The power station was built in 1960s and has since been demolished.
+The bay was completely reclaimed for Tsing Yi Power Station and the shoreline straightened.
+The power station was built in the 1960s and has since been demolished.
 A smaller station Tsing Yi Gas Turbine Power Station was built in its place.
-An Esso Oil Depot occupies part of the reclamation.
+An Esso oil depot occupies part of the reclamation.